 Family carers should expect to work in partnership with the professionals involved with their family member's care and support unless there is clear evidence that this is not in the person's best interests.
-Most families should be fully involved in discussions and decision making, depending on the capacity of the individual to make decisions for themselves.

-Their knowledge of the young person should be respected by all professionals working with them.
-Teenagers and young people should be supported in a positive way by everyone who works with them - family, teachers, care workers - to help them learn to develop including improving communication skills.
-Support at an early stage for children and families can prevent a crisis occurring and help avoid teenagers being excluded from school and other local services, and having their options limited as they progress into adulthood.
+Most families should be fully involved in discussions and decision-making, depending on the capacity of the individual to make decisions for themselves.
+Their knowledge of the individual should be respected by all professionals working with them.
+Individuals should be supported in a positive way by everyone who works with them.
+Early support can prevent a crisis occurring and help avoid individuals being excluded from local services, and having their options limited.

-Young people with learning disabilities and behaviour that challenges are often expected to 'fit in' to services.
+Adults with learning disabilities and behaviour that challenges are often expected to 'fit in' to services.
 However, services and support should make reasonable adjustments to enable everyone to access them e.g. a longer appointment slot with their GP, or a first appointment of the day to avoid waiting in a waiting room.

-Young people with learning disabilities are entitled to live in their local communities and to have the same opportunities as every other young person.
-But challenging behaviour can result in young people being excluded, and families may feel increasingly isolated and confined to their home.
-This is why early support for families is so important - it can prevent behaviour becoming such a problem.
+Individuals with learning disabilities are entitled to live in their local communities and to have the same opportunities as everyone else.
+But challenging behaviour can result in people being excluded, and individuals and families may feel increasingly isolated and confined to their home.
+This is why early support is so important - it can prevent behaviour becoming such a problem.
 Support should not simply be 'advice' from professionals, but should be about getting the right support, in the right place, at the right time.